Y-Holubnychyi/goit-js-hw-02/README.md

-# goit-js-hw-01
+# goit-js-hw-02
-very first JS hw
+the second JS hw